 The homework gap: the unequal divide, often due to class or race, between those who have access to digital devices and high-speed internet and those who do not.

 That’s where SMS comes in.
 SMS is a low-cost communication form, familiar to most people, and available to anyone who has access to a mobile phone.
 It is already being used in developing countries to support learners where access to broadband internet and computers is limited.
 In contrast, there are almost 960M mobile phone users (80% of the population).
-Look at how ed-tech start-up MShule utilises a mix of artificial intelligence and SMS to personalise better learning for children and educators across Kenya and Sub-Saharan Africa.
+Look at how ed-tech start-up MShule utilizes a mix of artificial intelligence and SMS to personalize better learning for children and educators across Kenya and Sub-Saharan Africa.